iJasonR/TechSpark/README.md

 * make sure popular items like the 27 Inch monitors and apple Airpods are well stocked for the busy periods like Q4
 * Since the last 4 items only accounted for 3.5% of sales, the effort to promote them would be put to better use promoting the top 4 items.
 Eliminate the bottom 4 performing items and replace them with additional inventory of the top 4 performing items
 * Ensure that the top performing items are also promoted in the front page of the website to continue to drive growth

+### Loyalty Program

+* The loyalty program has shown some signs of success however we need more data to determine if the AOV of loyalty customers continues to overtake non loyalty customers.
+* Streamline the process to make non loyalty customers be more incentivised to join the loyalty program.
+The less friction to join the loyalty program, the more likely customers will be to join the loyalty program.
+* Offer promotions to returning customers who are not in the loyalty program to entice them into joing the program.
+* Start a referral program in order to grow the existing loyalty program.
+Offer a discount to both the referer and the friend in order to get more people to join.

+### Refunds

+* Issue a discount on future purchase if a customer leaves a review for items purchased.
+Reviews have been proven to lower returns.
+* Offer exchanges in addition to refunds. while this may not fix the overall issue, it will mitigate atleast part of it.
+* Reach out to the data engineering team to further investigate why their are no refunds for all of 2022 for all products.